 The project shall be socially responsible and where possible offer benefits to local communities and other interested forest users or stakeholders.
+Such benefits could include public recreation, community engagement, volunteering or education as well as business development throughout the timber supply chain and business diversification.
 Stakeholders (local communities and others) shall be consulted and engaged in plans to create and manage new woodland.